openhab/openhab-docs/developers/ide/eclipse.md

 1. After all tasks are finished you are ready to start developing.

 1. If you need additional libraries see the [Build System](../buildsystem.html) documentation.
     For other libraries supported out-of-the-box check the [Default Libraries](../guidelines.html#default-libraries) on the guidelines page.

 ## Working with Add-ons

 To easily run, modify and debug an add-on the `openHAB Development` setup installs and imports a demo project that contains a complete openHAB environment to run and debug an add-on.
-This mechanism replaces the add-on installation process via the PaperUI that you would use outside the IDE.
+This mechanism replaces the add-on installation process via the UI that you would use outside the IDE.

 ### Running Add-ons